William Boyce Thompson: Other causes

 He donated money for parks and libraries at many of his mining camps, including the Thompson-Hickman Memorial Library in his birthplace, Virginia City; his wife Gertrude Hickman Thompson officially transferred the building to the city in 1918.
 He donated $50,000 for a park in Butte.

 To his alma mater, Phillips Exeter Academy, Thompson donated $2 million during his lifetime.
 His donations created the Boyce Thompson science building, a new gymnasium in 1923, squash courts, a baseball field, sports cage, The Exeter Inn, and other facilities.
 He willed $1 million to Phillips Exeter.

+Thompson established the Boyce Thompson Arboretum just west of Superior, Arizona in 1924.
+It has grown into the largest botanical garden in the state of Arizona, and is one of the oldest botanical institutions west of the Mississippi River.
+Thompson owned rich copper mines in both Superior and Inspiration, Arizona.

 Thompson also bequeathed a significant gem and mineral collection to New York's American Museum of Natural History.

 His wife, Gertrude Hickman, and daughter, Margaret Thompson, inherited the balance of his wealth.
 In 1941, The Alder, Boyce-Thompson's 265 ft. motor-yacht, was given to the U.S. Navy to aid the war effort.

 Boyce-Thompson family

 The Boyce-Thompson family listed by ancestry/generation: